davew-msft/2019AzureMigrateYourApps/Instructor-README.md

 You should not need to do anything with the setup files.
 There is a backup file for SQL that is used during the database migration lab.
 There is also a MongoDB backup in case you need to create your own MongoDB server.
 See notes about that in Session 3.

+## Azure Environments

+You can do all these labs in your own environment, but for the scheduled marketing classes we will have lab environment provisioned by a partner.

+1. You will get a unique link and activation code for your event in email
+2. You will give the link and code to the students and they will all sign up for a lab in the beginning of the session
+3. There is a PPT in the presentations folder that you can use to show students the information to connect.
+4. The labs will all have three resource groups as follows
+   1. RC1 - Empty and used to create all assets for Lab 1 and Lab 2.
+Please direct students accordingly.
+   2. RG2 - Contains a SQL VM.
+This can be used as the OnPrem SQL VM for Lab 2.
+Use it to either save time of creating a VM or if Azure is slow to create VM's for some reason.
+Depending on your audience it may be worth them creating it for the experience.
+For others may be just time consuming.
+Your call as to use this or not.
+It is basically a backup.
+   3. RG3 - Resources for the DevOps Lab 3.
+5. Participants will land on a page with login information for the SQL VM as well as the Service Principal needed for Lab 3.
+Make sure they save this info or that they also received the email with this in it.

 ## Demo Setup

 You Lab 1 and 2 together create a demo that shows an application migrated to the cloud.
 You should create a finished environment so you can show the end result during session 1.
 You have two choices to get an environment up and running: